minkkinen/scenarios-as-reactive-sequences/Snapshots.md

-## Snapshots and sequences

-Two aspects of scenario content are particularly important:
+Two aspects of scenarios are particularly important:

 1. the distinction between snapshot and sequence scenarios \citep{van_Notten_2003} and
 2. the distinction between external and strategic scenarios \citep{B_rjeson_2006}.